taktran/rpi-leds/README.md

 Node.js library to control Raspberry Pi onboard LEDs.

-Currently only tested on the raspberry pi 2.
+Currently only tested on the Raspberry Pi 2.

 ## Usage